-If you’re reading step-through bike reviews, odds are you’ve been thinking about bike designs.
+If you’re reading the best step-through bike reviews, odds are you’ve been thinking about bike designs.
 It’s no surprise.
 Lots of people have taken to cycling as a way to get around and stay fit.
 The pandemic has made us wary of tightly packed commutes and gyms teeming with people.
 Cycling is a smart and cheap way to get out of both.

 What is a Step-Through Bike?